 Role and responsibilities

-As private limited companies, academy trusts can choose to have a company secretary, but it's not legally required.
+As private limited companies, academy trusts can choose to have a company secretary.
+It's good practice to have one, but it's not legally required.

-Our associate expert Bill Dennison advised that it's good practice to have one.
-They're most common in multi-academy trusts (MATs), and normally the role covers the whole trust, since it's the trust that's a registered company and not the individual schools.
+They're more common in multi-academy trusts (MATs), and normally the role covers the whole trust, since it's the trust that's a registered company and not the individual schools.

 The company secretary can be a director of the company (i.e. a trustee), but cannot be: